 How to Cook Everything

-New York Times columnist (and trademark minimalist) Mark Bittman turns his writing talents to food with ‘How to Cook Everything’... and with 2000 recipes, it’s literally everything!
+New York Times columnist Mark Bittman turns his writing talents to food with ‘How to Cook Everything’... and with 2000 recipes, it’s literally everything!

 Bittman’s view of cooking as an easy, everyday act is backed up through his recipes for all occasions, using fresh ingredients, straightforward techniques and basic kitchen equipment.